MeoMunDep/Roolz/README.md

 socks5://user:pass@host:port
 ```

 💡 Usage:

 > You need to `cd` to the file after extract it
-> To run the bot, use the following command: `cd roolz-main/roolz; node meomundep`
+> To run the bot, use the following command: `cd roolz; node meomundep`

 🎇Enjoy!